-31.4.3.2 The proponent of a proposed transmission solution will pay the study costs, using the process set forth in Section 31.3.1.1.2.3.
+Formatted: Normal, Indent: Left: 1", Line spacing: Double Formatted: Indent: Left: 0.5" Formatted: Normal, Indent: Left: 0.5", Line spacing: Double Formatted: Indent: Left: 0" Formatted: Highlight Formatted: Indent: Left: 0.5" 31.4.3.2 The proponent of a proposed transmission solution will pay the study costs, using the process set forth in Section 31.3.1.1.2.3.

-31.4.3.3 Solutions Proposed by Transmission Owners

-To ensure that there will be a response to a transmission need identified by the NYDPS/NYPSC, the appropriate Transmission Owner(s), as identified by the NYDPS/NYPSC, will propose a transmission solution for each of the transmission needs driven by Public Policy Requirements identified by the NYDPS/NYPSC.
+31.4.3.3 Solutions Proposed by Transmission Owners To ensure that there will be a response to a transmission need identified by the NYDPS/NYPSC, the appropriate Transmission Owner, as identified by the NYDPS/NYPSC, will propose a transmission solution for each of the transmission needs driven by Public Policy Requirements identified by the NYDPS/NYPSC.

-31.4.4 Evaluation and Preparation of ISO Report on Transmission Solutions Driven by Public Policy Requirements

-The ISO will evaluate proposed transmission solutions with input from stakeholders and within its available resources and modeling capabilities.
+31.4.4 Evaluation and Preparation of ISO Report on Transmission Solutions Driven by Public Policy Requirements Formatted: Font: Bold, Highlight Formatted: Indent: Left: 1" The ISO will evaluate proposed transmission solutions with input from stakeholders and within its available resources and modeling capabilities.
 The ISO shall apply the criteria provided by the NYDPS/NYPSC and the analysis requested by the NYDPS/NYPSC, to the extent compliance with such criteria and analysis is feasible.
 The ISO will also use its existing reliability, economic, and interconnection planning process tools, databases and models, as applicable.
 Tools used in the planning process that may be used in the evaluation include power flow, stability and short circuit models for system planning analysis, probabilistic models of generator availability for resource adequacy and production cost simulation models for economic and environmental analysis.
 The ISO's evaluation will identify benefits of the proposed transmission solution.

-sSuch benefits shall include those identified in accordance with the methodology, if any, specified by the Public Policy Requirement or the NYDPS/NYPSC, in addition to .
-Tthethe following type of metrics reported that may include the following, as applicable to the Public

-Policy Requirement: change in production costs; LBMP; losses; emissions; ICAP; TCC; congestion; impact on transfer limits; and deliverability.
+Such benefits shall include those identified in accordance with the methodology, if any, specified by the Public Policy Requirement or the NYDPS/NYPSC, in addition to the following The-type of metrics-reported may include the following, as applicable to the Public Policy Requirement: change in production costs; LBMP; losses; emissions; ICAP; TCC; congestion; impact on transfer limits; and deliverability.
 The ISO staff will prepare a report, including a discussion of its assumptions, inputs, methodologies, and the results of its analyses.
+31.4.4.1 Consequences for Other Regions results in its Public Policy Requirements report.